Authentic Lessons for 21st Century Learning

 Go to slide 22.
 Tell students that now that they have evaluated students for admission using the GPA Game, talked about what factors matter for getting admitted to college, and considered different ways to fund a postsecondary education, it's their turn.
 Ask which one of the admission factors is most important for them to focus on as they consider their own PSE goals.
 Solicit a few answers from the class if anyone wishes to share an area they could work on.

 Give each student a copy of the Let's Get Smart About Goals! handout.
 Invite students to identify a goal, a deadline for reaching that goal (by the end of the school year at the latest), practical steps to take to achieve that goal, and a person who can help them reach their goal.
-Share the following sample goal with students to help them get started: "My goal is to increase my GPA to 3.25 from 3.5.
+Share the following sample goal with students to help them get started: "My goal is to increase my GPA to 3.5 from 3.25.
 I will reach this goal by the end of this school year.
 To reach my goal, I will have no missing assignments, attend tutoring once a week for help, and study 20 minutes a day.
-My mom will help me keep on track with this goal."
+My parent will help me keep on track with this goal."

 Additionally, invite students to talk to a parent or guardian about completing the Oklahoma's Promise application as a potential option for funding their postsecondary education.
-Encourage students to post their handouts somewhere they will see it every day.
+Encourage students to post their handouts somewhere they will see every day.

 Go to slide 23 and share the additional resources listed with your students to support them on their journey to postsecondary education.
 It may be helpful to give each student a copy of the attached Additional Resources handout so they can keep track of this information.
-You may also wish to add these links to Canvas, Google Classroom, or email these resources to students so are easily accessible.
+You may also wish to add these links to Canvas, Google Classroom, or email these resources to students so they are easily accessible.

 Lastly, thank students for coming!